Trendyol/Jdempotent/README.md

     </dependency>
 ```

-2 - You should add `@IdempotentResource` annotation to that you want to make idempotent resource, listener etc.
+2 - You should add `@IdempotentResource` annotation to the method that you want to make idempotent resource, listener etc.

 ```java
 @IdempotentResource(cachePrefix = "WelcomingListener")